SSS-192858/Info_SciVis/README.md

 4. Type the name of the HTML file of the PCOP you want to see like this `/<Example.html>`.
 Press Enter.
 5. You will be able to see the PCOP for the required Data.
 The different colors map to different time of day during accident.

+## Quiver Plots
+The plots have been made using Python3 with matplotlib and cartopy for plotting and animation.
+The 'Test_quiver.ipynb' file is used for generating the quiver plots and animations.
+We have plotted the quiver plots for the entire world and then showed the quiver plots only for Madagascar for visualization purposes.

+All you have to do for running the code is to move to the respective directory and run the 'Test_quiver.ipynb' file.

+1. `cd Quiver_Plots`
+2. Run the 'Test_quiver.ipynb' file.

+All the required images will be generated and stored in the respective folder.

+## Streamline plots

+The plots have been made using Python3 with matplotlib and cartopy for plotting and animation.
+The 'StreamLine.ipynb' file is used for generating the streamline plots and animations.
+We have plotted the streamline plots for the entire world and then showed the plots only for Madagascar for visualization purposes.

+All you have to do for running the code is to move to the respective directory and run the 'StreamLine.ipynb' file.

+1. `cd Quiver_Plots`
+2. Run the 'StreamLine.ipynb' file.

+All the required images will be generated and stored in the respective folder.

 ## Treemap plots -
 In the treemaps directory, we have 4 html files that you can run to see the various plots.